influxdata/docs-v2/content/v2.0/cloud/monitor-alert/checks/_index.md

 title: Manage checks
 seotitle: Manage monitoring checks in InfluxDB
 description: >
-  InfluxDB checks query data and apply a status or level to each data point based on specified conditions.
+  Checks in InfluxDB query data and apply a status or level to each data point based on specified conditions.
 menu:
   v2_0:
     parent: Monitor and alert